 The Contractor's acknowledgement of Division requests for assistance must include the required date of resolution, as described above.
 If the request is received from the Division in writing or electronically, the Contractor shall acknowledge receipt in the same manner the request was received, either in writing or electronically.
 If the request was received from the Division orally, the Contractor shall acknowledge receipt of the request orally and immediately follow-up with a written or electronic acknowledgement.
 Upon completion of the request, the Contractor shall submit to the Division, on or before the required date of completion, a detailed completion summary advising the Division of the Contractor's action and resolution.
-The completion summary shall contain all information necessary for the Division to adequately determine whether a request has been completed, and shall conform to specifications requested by the Division concerning form, format, or content of the summary, if any.
-Division requests shall not be considered completed if Contractor fails to submit the completion summary, and completion will not be considered timely if Contractor fails to submit the summary on or before the required completion date.
+The completion summary shall contain all information necessary for the Division to adequately determine whether a request has been completed, and shall conform to specifications requests shall not be considered completed if Contractor fails to submit the completion summary, and completion will not be considered timely if Contractor fails to submit the summary on or before the required completion date.
 Submission of the completion summary in and of itself does not constitute completion of the Division request.